PinewoodPip/epip/docs/Features/TooltipAdjustments.md

 Numerous fixes and additions have been made to tooltips to improve their clarity.
 Some of these may be toggled off or reconfigured from the "Tooltips" tab in the settings menu.

 ### General
-- Delay for simple tooltips appearing is customizable in the settings menu.
 - Skill tooltips now account for effects that increase or decrease AP costs.
 - Status tooltips show who applied the status (if anyone), as well as whether the status comes from an equipped item.
 - Deltamods that previously did not show clearly in tooltips (+range, +elemental damage) now have blue labels in tooltips, like others.